mstrykul1336/Shadows-Over-Suburbia-MVP-PRD2/README.md

 - drew sketches for the detective, Baker and medic and implemented those temporarily in the game until the drawings are complete
 - profile pictures of the characters that won will show up on the winning screen now
 - player names of the players that won show up on the winning screen
 - I have implemented some new code to the win condition function, hopefully fixing winning.
 It needs to be tested more.
+I tested with it, but it does not like photon so it's a bit broken right now.
+It is not correctly getting the player alignments from the photon custom properties, even though other functions use it just fine.

 - **To Do:**
 - As a player that likes dramatic elements, I want the game to have music and sound effects so that it adds to the aesthetic.